Assisted living is changing for seniors with new advancements in medicine, technology, and socioeconomics. The…

 Medicare and Medicaid

 Although these two options are more limited in the in-home care covered, there are occasions where they can be used to pay for in-home care.
-Medicare generally pays for in-home care services for a period time and most often occurs for a time after a patient is discharged from a hospital or rehabilitation facility.
+Medicare generally pays for in-home care services for a period of time and most often occurs for a time after a patient is discharged from a hospital or rehabilitation facility.
 Treatment generally would not be covered for a chronic condition.
-Medicaid rules vary from state to state, but are often similar to Medicare.
-All programs cover short term in-home care when the patient has an acute condition.
+Medicaid rules vary from state to state but are often similar to Medicare.
+All programs cover short-term in-home care when the patient has an acute condition.
 Medicaid offers long-term coverage in some areas, but this is often limited to patients who are ill enough to qualify for nursing home coverage.
-This care must be provided by a Medicaid certified care agency.
+This care must be provided by a Medicaid-certified care agency.
 With Medicaid, each state runs its program differently and coverage will vary from state to state.

 A reverse mortgage is an option for paying for in-home care.
 If the senior, age 62 or older, owns a home outright or owes little on the home, they can apply for a reverse mortgage.
 A reverse mortgage gives seniors the option of using the value of the equity in their home to get cash.
 The bank enforces strict rules about taxes, maintenance, homeowner’s insurance, and mortgage insurance.
 Therefore, it is important to do research on reverse mortgages and find a reputable bank, to lower the risk of defaulting on the reverse mortgage.
 Another important consideration is the length of time that care may be needed, as compared to the value of the equity.
 If a senior decides the reverse mortgage is a good choice for them, the cash can be used to cover the cost of in-home care.

 Veteran’s Aid and Attendance Benefits